fluentlabs-xyz/awesome-fluent/readme.md

 ## Core infrastructure

-- [block explorer](https://blockscout.dev.thefluent.xyz/) - A block explorer for the Fluent devnet.
-- [faucet](https://faucet.dev.thefluent.xyz/) - A faucet for the Fluent testnet.
+- [fluent](https://github.com/fluentlabs-xyz/fluent) - Fluent node implementation in Rust
 - [fluentbase](https://github.com/fluentlabs-xyz/fluentbase) - A framework to build smart contracts on the Fluent L2 as well as blockchains and verifiable compute environments that compile to rWasm
+- [rwasm](https://github.com/fluentlabs-xyz/rwasm) - rWASM related crates including VM and AOT compilers
+- [block explorer](https://blockscout.dev.gblend.xyz/) - A block explorer for the Fluent devnet.
-- [fluent](https://github.com/fluentlabs-xyz/fluent) - Fluent node implementation in Rust
+- [faucet](https://faucet.dev.gblend.xyz/) - A faucet for the Fluent testnet.

 ## Development Tools